-Myelogenous (myelocytic, or myeloid) leukemias develop from cancerous changes in cells that normally produce neutrophils, basophils, eosinophils, and monocytes.
+Myeloid (myelocytic, or myelogenous) leukemias develop from cancerous changes in cells that normally produce neutrophils, basophils, eosinophils, and monocytes.

 The cause of most types of leukemia is not known.
-Exposure to radiation, to some types of chemotherapy, or to certain chemicals (such as benzene) increases the risk of developing some types of leukemia, although leukemia develops only in a very small number of exposed people.
+Exposure to radiation, to some types of chemotherapy, or to certain chemicals (such as benzene, some pesticides, and chemicals in tobacco smoke) increases the risk of developing some types of leukemia, although leukemia develops only in a very small number of exposed people.
 Certain hereditary disorders, such as Down syndrome and Fanconi anemia, increase the risk as well.
 In some people, leukemia is caused by certain abnormalities of the chromosomes.

-A virus known as human T lymphotropic virus 1 (HTLV-1), which is similar to the virus that causes AIDS, is strongly suspected of causing a rare type of lymphocytic leukemia called adult T-cell leukemia.
-Infection with the Epstein-Barr virus (which also causes mononucleosis) has been associated with an aggressive form of lymphocytic leukemia called Burkitt leukemia.
+A virus known as human T lymphotropic virus 1 (HTLV-1), which is similar to the virus (HIV-1) that causes AIDS, is strongly suspected of causing a rare type of lymphocytic leukemia called adult T-cell leukemia.
+Infection with the Epstein-Barr virus (which also causes mononucleosis) has been associated with a rare form of lymphocytic leukemia that occurs in Asia and Africa.

-The complications of leukemia may also need treatment.
+The complications of leukemia may require treatment.
 People may need blood transfusions if leukemia has caused severe anemia.
 They may need antibiotics if infections develop.
 If bleeding occurs, they may need platelet transfusions.